 Although it's not necessarily dangerous to take your younger children camping, it's important to communicate how dangerous nature can be, especially for infants and toddlers.
 Along with bringing portable playpens and keeping an eye on your infant, you should also let him or her know where it's safe to go and where it's not.

-Along with safety rules, you should also maintain a normal routine with small children to reduce crankiness and tantrums while camping.
+Along with safety rules, you should also maintain a normal routine with small children to reduce crankiness and tantrums.
 Although camping can be quite relaxing for adults, kids still need to take naps and eat meals on their regular schedule to avoid becoming over-tired, hungry, and ultimately moody.